Swiss chalet

 Bailey’s Run Winery

 Bailey’s Run Winery, named after the family’s dog, is a small winery with an ideal location on a hilltop.
 Wisconsin isn’t exactly famous for it’s wine, but Bailey’s Run’s white and fruit wines are nice.
 They have brick oven pizza for sale and live music in the summer.
 It’s a great place to relax with friends while enjoying the vineyard view.
-Are those snow capped mountains I see?
+Are those snow-capped mountains I see?

-In-Town Eats
+In-Town Eats in New Glarus

 If you’re somehow still hungry after all this food, walk by the New Glarus Bakery for a snack or breakfast tomorrow.
 The have been creating Swiss and American treats for over 100 years!
-Die Backerei has traditional favorites like morning buns, but also a number of Swiss specialties like anise cookies, almond horns, and other things you’ll normally find only in Switzerland.
-You can also find traditional Swiss bread here.
-And if you’re going to make fondue at home, I’d suggest buying two loaves!
+Die Bäckerei has traditional favorites like morning buns, but also a number of Swiss specialties like anise cookies, almond horns, and other things you’ll normally find only in Switzerland.

 If you come to New Glarus at Christmas time you’re in for some special treats: Christmas stollen bread with rum, marzipan and candied fruit, fresh-baked Pfeffernusse, lebkuchen (similar to gingerbread) with St. Nicholas and more!